Scheduler (18 min)

 2. Dynamic Salesforce Attendees

-By choosing the Salesforce option, you can schedule events with your Salesforce data.
-For example, your Salesforce Users.
+By choosing the Salesforce option, you can schedule events using your Salesforce data, such as your Salesforce Users.

 The scheduler will now be displayed in your project.